-Dr. Mahyar Shirvanimoghaddam, an expert in wireless technology at the University of Sydney, estimated in an interview with the Australian Broadcasting Company that 6G networks could one day allow you to hit max speeds of one terabyte per second on an internet device.
+Some experts believe that 6G networks could one day allow you to hit max speeds of one terabit per second (Tbps) on an internet device.3

 That’s a thousand times faster than 1 Gbps, the fastest speed available on most home internet networks today.
 It’s 100 times faster than 10 Gbps, the hypothetical top speed of 5G.
 So, yeah, it’s a rosy guesstimate, and we are a long way off from achieving those speeds.

-Fundamentally, though, Shirvanimoghaddam predicted that 6G will place an emphasis on extremely high bandwidth and reliability.
-On 6G, internet will be instantly and continuously accessible, woven for many of us into the tapestry of everyday life.
+Fundamentally, though, researchers predict that 6G will place an emphasis on extremely high bandwidth and reliability.
+On 6G, internet will be instantly and continuously accessible, woven for many of us into the tapestry of everyday life.1

 In 2019, the Federal Communications Commission (FCC) opened the gates to a potential 6G future by allowing companies to begin experimenting with what’s being called “terahertz waves” or “submillimeter waves.”
 These are radio bands that fall in the spectrum of 95GHz to 3THz (terahertz).